alisw/AliPhysics/MUON/READMEmchda.txt

 0
 \endverbatim

- - config_ldc-MTRK-S3-0 : configuration file corresponding to MuonTracker station 3 if (for example) DA is running on ldc-MTRK-S3-0
+ - config_ldc-MTRK-S3-0 : configuration file name corresponding to MuonTracker station 3 if (for example) DA is running on ldc-MTRK-S3-0

 \section da_s3 Using the DA Offline